webplatform/docs/javascript/Date/toLocaleString/index.md

 }}
 {{Examples_Section
 |Not_required=No
-|Examples=
+|Examples={{Single Example
+|Language=JavaScript
+|Description=
+|Code=var nowdate = new Date();
+alert(nowdate.toLocaleString());
+// output: "Tuesday, November 04, 2014 11:34:06 AM"

+|LiveURL=
 }}
+}}
 {{Remarks_Section
 |Remarks=String that contains a date, in the current time zone, in a human readable format.
 The date is in the default format of the host environment's current locale.
 }}
 {{Notes_Section
-|Usage=The return value of '''toDateString''' cannot be relied upon in scripting, as it will vary from computer to computer.
-The '''toDateString''' method should only be used to format display - never as part of a computation.
+|Usage=The return value of '''toLocaleString''' cannot be relied upon in scripting, as it will vary from computer to computer.
+The '''toLocaleString''' method should only be used to format display - never as part of a computation.
 |Notes=
 |Import_Notes=
 }}